simard-landscape-lab/orinoco/README.md

 2. The [`notebooks/validation_with_grwl`](notebooks/validation_with_grwl) reproduces the GRWL comparison from our [article](https://www.mdpi.com/2220-9964/9/11/658).
 To reproduce the GRWL comparison, you will have to download some data and make sure the notebooks reference their location appropriately on your local machine.
 We used tile NH08 from [GRWL Database](https://zenodo.org/record/1297434#.XuK6hWpKgUE).
 We also use the World Water Body Dataset from [here](https://apps.gis.ucla.edu/geodata/dataset/world_water_bodies/resource/a6b40af0-84cb-40ce-b1c5-b024527a6943) as an initialization mask.

-3. There are notebooks in [notebooks/validation_with_rivgraph](notebooks/validation_with_rivgraph) which compares our products to those products in the RivGraph journal [article](https://esurf.copernicus.org/articles/8/87/2020/).
+3. There are notebooks in [`notebooks/validation_with_rivgraph`](notebooks/validation_with_rivgraph) which compares our products to those products in the RivGraph journal [article](https://esurf.copernicus.org/articles/8/87/2020/).
+The data is included in this repository though you will again need the [World Water Body Dataset](https://apps.gis.ucla.edu/geodata/dataset/world_water_bodies/resource/a6b40af0-84cb-40ce-b1c5-b024527a6943).
 The instructions are described in the notebooks.
 4. There are notebooks for [comparisons with usgs](notebooks/validation_with_usgs) again using the GRWL masks.
 You will need to download GRWL Tiles NH15 as above from the [GRWL Database](https://zenodo.org/record/1297434#.XuK6hWpKgUE).
 The USGS station data can be obtained using the notebooks pulling data from USGS APIs.

 # General Philosophy